The San Francisco Foundation

 Recent Funded Initiatives:

-• Bese Saka Initiative supporting 18 Black-led organizations
+• Bese Saka Initiative supporting 18 Black-led organisations

-• Asian American and Pacific Islander organizations standing up against hate
+• Asian American and Pacific Islander organisations standing up against hate

 • Latinx Power Fund